Station Eleven: Genre

-Although many publications classified the novel as science fiction, Mandel does not believe that the work belongs to that genre, as the novel does not include any instances of fictional technology.
+Although many publications classified the novel as science fiction, Mandel does not believe that the work belongs to that genre.
 She said the issue of labeling her work science fiction (as opposed to literary fiction) has followed her through all her novels.
 Her early work was classified as crime fiction, and she has stated she consciously chose to avoid overtones of mystery and crime in this work in order to avoid being "pigeonholed" as a mystery novelist.
 Station Eleven has also been discussed as "theatre-fiction".

 Awards

 The novel won the Arthur C. Clarke Award in May 2015, beating novels including The Girl with All the Gifts and Memory of Water.
 The committee highlighted the novel's focus on the survival of human culture after an apocalypse, as opposed to the survival of humanity.
 The novel won the Toronto Book Award in October 2015.

 The novel was also a finalist for the National Book Award, ultimately losing to Phil Klay's short story cycle Redeployment.
 It was also a finalist for the PEN/Faulkner Award, as well as the Baileys Women's Prize for Fiction.